joshnwalters/joshnwalters.github.io/essays/SemanticUI.md

  -----

  The portions after the "class" tag are what I'm referring to.
-For the top image, "ui small middle floated rounded image" indicates I want a small image, that is middle aligned, floated, and rounded on the corners.
+For the top image, "ui small middle floated circular image" indicates I want a small image, that is middle aligned, floated to the left, and circular.
 Pretty simple, right?

  The second is a little less intuitive, but a quick look through the [Semantic UI documentation for images](https://semantic-ui.com/elements/image.html) shows us that the "fluid" keyword means the image will be sized to fit the page.